drewf24/world-airbnb/data-analysis/data-analysis.md

 abnb <- read_csv("AB_NYC_2019.csv")
 ```

-Assuming that the data we have for Airbnbs in New York City represents
+We are assuming that the data we have for Airbnbs in New York City
+represents the population given that there are 48,895 observations.
+Additionally, we concsulted Dr. Tackett and she thinks that the data was
+most likely web scapped from the Airbnb website.

-the population.
-In order to perform the following analysis we used
+Therefore, in order to perform analysis, we used created a sample set
-sample\_n to randomly select 31 sample observations.
+called abnb\_sample of 4000 randomly selected observations.

+``` r
+set.seed(111519)
+abnb_sample <- sample_n(abnb, 4000)
+```

+### Part I

 In part I, the following research question will be examined: How does
 location (borough and neighborhood, for example) influence the price of
 a listing?

-In part II, the following research question will be examined: How does
-the way in which a property is listed (type of room, for example)
-influence the availability of a listing?

 ### Part A

-Creating the sample that we will perform the following analysis on:

-``` r
-set.seed(111519)
-abnb_sample <- sample_n(abnb, 4000)
-```

-Constructing a bootstrap distribution for the median price of Airbnbs in
+To start, a bootsrap distribution was constructed for the median price
-NYC:
+of Airbnbs in NYC.
+This will help to better understand the range of
+prices and the real estate landscape that the true median price would be
+within.

 ``` r
 set.seed(111519)